Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-On average, applications examined by ELENISTE, PIERRE PAUL receive 2.12 office actions before reaching final disposition.
-This places the examiner in the 71% percentile for office actions issued.
-This examiner issues a slightly above-average number of office actions.
+On average, applications examined by ELENISTE, PIERRE PAUL receive 2.70 office actions before reaching final disposition.
+This places the examiner in the 79% percentile for office actions issued.
+This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.

 Quayle Actions: This examiner issues Ex Parte Quayle actions in 0.0% of allowed cases (in the 1% percentile).
 This examiner rarely issues Quayle actions compared to other examiners.
 Allowances typically come directly without a separate action for formal matters.